January 2022 – December 2023

 Working for a fairer and better society 2016-21

-As well as regularly speaking up for Newcastle on everything from the economy, jobs and skills, to local health and transport services, to arts and culture, I have been a Shadow Minister to the Department for Business Energy and Industrial Strategy (BEIS).
+As well as frequently speaking up for Newcastle, I have been a Shadow Minister to the Department for Business Energy and Industrial Strategy (BEIS).
 The focus of my role has changed, but at the core has always been science and research, and its role in industrial strategy.

 Local meeting in Newcastle central to discuss ASB issues